sagemath/trac_to_gh/Issue 6604.md

 # Issue 6604: Polish the use of iterators in C graphs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6604

 Original creator: rlm